Midway Games: 2009 sales of assets

 Midway announced on May 21, 2009, that it had received a takeover bid from Warner Bros.
-Interactive Entertainment, valued at more than $33 million, to acquire most of the company's assets, including Midway's Chicago and Seattle studios and rights to the Mortal Kombat and Wheelman series.
+Interactive Entertainment (now Warner Bros.
+Games), valued at more than $33 million, to acquire most of the company's assets, including Midway's Chicago and Seattle studios and rights to the Mortal Kombat and Wheelman series.
 The offer did not include the San Diego and Newcastle studios or the TNA video game series.
 Midway had previously worked with Warner Bros. on several games including Mortal Kombat vs. DC Universe.
 Midway announced on May 28, 2009, that it would "accept binding offers up to June 24, 2009, to acquire some or all of the Company's assets."
 An auction was to be held on June 29, followed by a court hearing to approve the sale to the winning bidder or bidders.
 However, no other bids were placed for Midway's assets, and so the auction was canceled.
 On July 1, 2009, the bankruptcy court approved the sale of most of the company's assets to Warner Bros. subject to the intellectual property claims of a third party, Threshold Entertainment, which produced two Mortal Kombat films and some other Mortal Kombat entertainment properties.

 On July 8, 2009, Midway disclosed that it intended to close the San Diego studio by September.
 However, on August 19, 2009, THQ purchased the San Diego studio for $740,000 and extinguished Midway obligations to it.
 On July 10, 2009, pursuant to the terms of the Settlement Agreement that was approved by the bankruptcy court, Midway agreed to pay to affiliates of its majority owner, Mark Thomas, approximately $4.7 million in full satisfaction of all Midway debt to Thomas and his affiliates, and Thomas and his affiliates granted to Midway's Creditors' Committee an irrevocable proxy to vote his controlled shares of common stock in Midway and forever relinquished the right to vote or dispose of the shares.
 The settlement reduced Thomas's claims by 93 percent, and Midway continued to operate as a Debtor in Possession.
 Also on July 10, 2009, the sale of assets to Warner Bros. was completed.
 The total gross purchase price for the sale was approximately $49 million, including receivables, and Warner Bros. assumed liabilities.
 The sale also triggered payments under Midway's Key Employee Incentive Plan of approximately $2.4 million to company executives.
-The Midway Chicago studio, responsible for the Mortal Kombat series and other games, became part of Warner Bros.
-Interactive Entertainment and was later rebranded NetherRealm Studios.
+The Midway Chicago studio, responsible for the Mortal Kombat series and other games, became part of Warner Bros. and was later rebranded NetherRealm Studios.